Creating connections across organizational and cultural barriers.

 The National Conservation Leadership Institute was designed with four major phases:

 Prework.
-Fellows get an initial introduction to leadership concepts through reading of Institute selected material, and outline a significant adaptive leadership challenge facing their organization that they will work on over the entire course of their NCLI experience and sometimes beyond.
+Fellows get an initial introduction to leadership concepts through reading of Institute selected material, and identify a significant and broad conservation-related adaptive leadership challenge that they will work on over the entire course of their NCLI experience and beyond.

 A 12-day first residency in the fall at the U.S. Fish and Wildlife Service’s prestigious National Conservation Training Center in Shepherdstown, West Virginia.
 The curriculum begins with a focus on personal leadership then expands to leadership relevant to teams, and to the organization.
 Learning is optimized by anchoring the curriculum to the principles of Adaptive Leadership™.
 Harvard University faculty from Cambridge Leadership Associates provide the course “connective tissue” linking exercises, case examples, and learning into a cohesive picture for conservation leadership.
 A highly interactive mix of learning deliveries provides a strong knowledge and experiential base.
 Content is enriched through lively discussion, debate of conservation specific case examples, and challenging critical thinking skills.

-A 4-day second residency the following spring at the Horace M. Albright Training Center at the Grand Canyon.
-Fellows reconvene to share their Institute experience and their adaptive leadership challenge project presentations.
+A 5-day second residency the following spring at the Wyoming Game and Fish Dept. Whiskey Mountain Conservation Camp near Dubois, WY.
+Fellows reconvene to share their Institute experience.
 Final learning and discoveries are shared and lifelong key relationships are cemented.

 The nine-month overall leadership development experience includes highly interactive instruction on topics including: